Ikaw Pa Lang ang Minahal

 Ikaw Pa Lang ang Minahal is a 1992 Filipino drama film directed by Carlos Siguion-Reyna and produced by Armida Siguion-Reyna.
 The screenplay, written by Raquel Villavicencio, is based on the 1949 drama film The Heiress, itself an adaptation of Henry James' 1880 novel Washington Square, directed by William Wyler and starring Olivia de Havilland and Montgomery Clift.
 It stars Maricel Soriano as Adela, the sheltered daughter of a renowned doctor, played by Eddie Gutierrez, while Richard Gomez stars as her suitor, David.

-The film was the second production of Reyna Films, after Hihintayin Kita sa Langit, reuniting director Siguion-Reyna with screenwriter Villavicencio and actor Gomez.
+The film, theatrically released on June 5, 1992, was the second production of Reyna Films, after Hihintayin Kita sa Langit, reuniting director Siguion-Reyna with screenwriter Villavicencio and actor Gomez.
 In 2018, the film was digitally restored and remastered by the ABS-CBN Film Restoration Project and Central Digital Lab, Inc.

 Plot

-Adela (Maricel Soriano) is a plain and pitifully awkward young woman whose father, the emotionally detached Maximo (Eddie Gutierrez), makes no secret how disappointed he is that she is nothing like his late wife (Dawn Zulueta), who died in childbirth.
+Adela is a plain and pitifully awkward young woman whose father, the emotionally detached Maximo, makes no secret of how disappointed he is that she is nothing like his late wife, who died in childbirth.
 Despite his verbal and emotional mistreatment of her, Adela remains devoted to her father.
-Her widowed aunt Paula (Charito Solis) moves in with them and soon attempts to show Adela the world beyond their mansion.
+Paula, her widowed aunt, moves in with them and soon attempts to show Adela the world beyond their mansion.

 At a wedding party, Adela embarrasses herself while attempting to dance, then runs and hides in the garden.
-There she meets the handsome and debonair David (Richard Gomez).
+There she meets the handsome and debonair David.
 He reveals that he knows who she is, saying he asked his friends who she was after seeing her from afar.
 David soon begins courting Adela, who has never received such care and affection, with Paula encouraging them.
 Maximo, however, is immediately suspicious of David's intentions.
-Over dinner, David confesses that he has never worked a day in his life, and used up his inheritance on travel, but insists that he is there because he is ready to settle down and start a family.
+Over dinner, David confesses that he has never worked a day in his life and used up his inheritance on travel, but insists that he is there because he is ready to settle down and start a family.
 Maximo tells Paula that he thinks David is only after Adela for her money.
-He feels his suspicions are confirmed after a frank discussion with David's sister Caridad (Armida Siguion-Reyna), who received no share of the inheritance from David despite being a widowed mother of five.
+He feels his suspicions are confirmed after a frank discussion with David's sister, Caridad, who received no share of the inheritance from David despite being a widowed mother of five.

 When David asks Maximo for his daughter's hand in marriage, Maximo gives the suitor a check to stay away from Adela.
 David refuses to accept the check, exclaiming he loves Adela.
 To test David's love for his daughter, Maximo separates the young couple for six months by taking Adela on a trip to the United States.
 When the father and daughter return, Adela is elated to learn from Paula that David has been steadfast in his love for her during their time apart.
 How Maximo takes the news, however, is that David had been visiting Paula at Maximo's home and treating the mansion like his own personal clubhouse while they were away.